Bristol Free School Teaching Staff

-Miss B McInnes – Head of PE
+Mrs B Wynne-Jones - Head of PE

-Mrs L Ballard – Teacher of PE
+Mrs L Ballard – Teacher of PE (maternity leave)

 Mrs Ballard studied her joint honours undergraduate degree at University of Gloucestershire in Sports Education and Sport Development.
 She then went on to Bath Spa University to complete her PGCE qualification.
 Mrs Ballard started her teaching career at Sir Bernard Lovell School and joined BFS in September 2013.

 Mrs Ballard has completed several half marathons and has always been a keen football player.
 She has represented Somerset County and played semi - professional football for Keynsham Town Ladies Football Club.

 Mrs C Bennett - Teacher of PE

 Mrs Bennett graduated with a degree in Sport and Exercise Science from the University of Bath.
 She completed her Secondary PGCE at Bath Spa University and has worked internationally in Hong Kong for a number of years.
 She joined Bristol Free School in January 2018 after working at Hartpury College in Gloucester.

 Outside of school, Mrs Bennett plays Basketball and Squash at a local level.
 She has previously represented Hockey and Athletics clubs at a National Level.
 Mrs Bennett has also completed half marathons and adventure races where she won the Asia event.